queued/toasts/readme.md

 php artisan vendor:publish --provider="Queued\Toasts\ToastServiceProvider"
 ```

-The package view will now be located in the `resources/views/vendor/toast/` directory.
+The package view will now be located in the `resources/views/vendor/toast/` directory, and the config will be in `config/toasts.php`.